Galápagos Islands Travel Guide

 From the beach we hiked in small groups along a rocky trail, which climbed from the bay up to coastal cliffs which offered panoramic views of the cove.

 After the hike we returned to the beach where we snorkelled in the crystal-clear waters of Barrington Bay.
 The added attraction of snorkeling just offshore from a group of sea lions is that they are curious and friendly and will join you in the water – constantly swimming rings around you!
 Snorkelling with the playful sea lions was one of the highlights of the trip.

 After an incredible morning on Santa Fe island, we returned to the ship for lunch while the boat sailed onto our afternoon destination, South Plaza island.

 South Plaza Island

-Following lunch, we travelled by dinghy to South Plaza island where we made a dry landing at a small dock in a protected channel.
+Following lunch on day 2, we travelled by dinghy to South Plaza Island where we made a dry landing at a small dock in a protected channel.
 The turquoise water in the channel was in stark contrast to the white sand and black lava of the shoreline.